kitkatmia/mvhs-soccer-statistics/README.md

 ├── snapshot_1/

-│ └── analysis_1.py (data analysis for first 4 games)
+│ └── snapshot_1.ipynb (data analysis for first 4 games)

-└── snapshot_2/

-└── analysis_2.py (data analysis for next 4 games)
+...and so on

 ## Data Analysis Approach

-1. Data Collection:
+### 1. Data Collection:

-#### See Data Explanation section for a more detailed overview.
+- #### See Data Explanation section for a more detailed overview.
 - Team data is collected into CSV files in the data folder.
 It is based on data given by video analysis done by HUDL
 - Specific data (ex: 8_games_goal_info.csv) is based on data I've gathered watching the videos

-2. Snapshot Analysis:
+### 2. Snapshot Analysis:

 Data is analyzed in chunks of 4 games within Python files in the snapshot_1, snapshot_2, etc folders.
 Each snapshot focuses on identifying patterns and trends in play - specifically those that are harmful to the team (as judged by being correlated with being scored on more).

 - The focus is especially on passing and possession

-3. Python Libraries:
+### 3. Python Libraries:

 pandas is used for data manipulation and cleaning. matplotlib is used for creating visualizations to aid in interpretation.

 ## Insights and Recommendations